Crime reduction

 • Assault of any worker carrying out their duties if there is physical harm and a prior violence offence now has a mandatory minimum sentence of a term of actual imprisonment.

-• Assault of any worker carrying out their duties if there is physical harm and is a first offence, will now attract a mandatory community corrections order that requires community work to be undertaken by the offender.
+• Assault of any worker carrying out their duties if there is physical harm and is a first offence, now attracts a mandatory community corrections order that requires community work to be undertaken by the offender.

 • It is now an offence to use a vehicle to ram raid a property with the intention of damaging or entering the property.
 This will carry a penalty of up to 10 years.